-React and Node.js: A Combination for Development
+React and Node.js: A combination for development in 2024-2025

 Using different frameworks to create frontend and backend parts is not peculiar to programming.
 Anyway, does it make the engineering process more efficient if these instruments are based on the same programming language?
 For instance, React.js and Node.js are both based on JavaScript and can be used in combination for full-stack development.